 Make sure you pay off the balance each month to avoid paying unnecessary interest charges or fees.

 Cash-flow finance allows businesses to release the money trapped in invoices, in effect advancing themselves the cash.

 Some banks offer cash-flow finance, but many others don't.
 There are a number of fees attached, such as an administration fee at the commencement of the arrangement, plus a monthly service charge.

 There might also be a higher interest rate than that applied to a standard business loan.

 Some business current accounts have interest-free overdrafts or charge a fairly low APR for them.

-Using an overdraft responsibly could be helpful if you have cash flow problems or need to borrow small amounts for short periods.
+Using an overdraft responsibly could be helpful if you need to borrow small amounts for short periods.

 This is likely to involve giving away a stake of your business to investors.

 Invoice finance means taking out a loan against money that your customers owe you.

 For example, if you're waiting for customers to pay their invoices, this can be used as security to take out a loan that you can use immediately.
 Then once the invoices are paid, you repay the loan using that money.